TechnicalPursuit/TIBET-Examples/pizza/README.md

 </html>
 ```

-TIBET's focus on XML/XHTML tags is why we call it a "markup first" framework.
+At the rendering level you can think of tags as macros which optionally expand to
+produce new content in the DOM. _(Not all TIBET tags are UI tags as you'll see.)_

+One standout feature is that TIBET is a fully-compliant XML platform, meaning
+the rendering surface is an XML surface containing XHTML, not a "tag soup" HTML
+surface.

+Leveraging XML as the core rendering surface means TIBET can:

+- retain/enhance semantic tag meaning rather than reverting to divitis
+- style semantic XML directly using standard CSS namespace support
+- bind directly to XML-formatted data without transformation overhead
+- augment XML tags using namespace-qualified cross-cutting attributes
+- support well-formed and schema-validation checks of authored content

-When developing with TIBET you work from the app tag down, outlining the interface and basic functionality via tags, then augmenting those tags with behavior.
-This approach is in contrast to tools which require you to write code to produce UI elements.
+When developing with TIBET you work from the app tag down, outlining the
+interface and basic functionality in markup, then augmenting that markup with
+behavior.

 ## `pizza:app`

-The `pizza:app` tag is, for this app, the first application-specific tag TIBET renders.
+The `pizza:app` tag is the first application-specific tag TIBET renders.

-At the rendering level you can think of tags as macros which optionally expand to
-produce new content in the DOM. _(Not all TIBET tags are UI tags as we'll see.)_

-One standout feature is that TIBET is a fully-compliant XML/XHTML platform,
-meaning the rendering surface is an XML surface containing XHTML, not a
-"tag soup" surface.

-In TIBET it's often the case that authored XML tag(s) are retained, keeping
-the markup semantically differentiated (no divitis).

 Once fully-expanded, the pizza application is composed of these key tags: